aohua/redux-state-sync/readme.md

 ];
 ```

-Thanks to [Olebedev](https://github.com/olebedev), we now have another option to ignore the actions which you don't want to trigger.
-You can simply add a predicate function in the config object.
-This option will appeared in the new release.
+Thanks to [Olebedev](https://github.com/olebedev), there's another way to ignore actions which you don't want to be dispatched.
+You can simply provide a predicate function in the config object:

 ```
 const config = {
   predicate: actionType => actionType !== 'GET_REPO',
 };
 ```

+This configuration option will appear in the next release.